 Further information in this regard, which forms the basis of the policy of EXL Private Bank, can be found at the following link: FATF 40 Recommendations and FATF 9 Special Recommendations.

-Although our approved clients are, in general, introduced through agents, it is EXL Private Bank and not the agent who has the responsibility of verifying the identity and legitimacy of the prospective client.
+Although our approved clients are, in general, introduced through agents, it is EXL PB and not the agent who has the responsibility of verifying the identity and legitimacy of the prospective client.
 As a number of our agents are located in countries which are regarded for money laundering purposes as higher risk – such as Africa and India – we have adopted a high standard for required documentation before a client application will be accepted.
 This is detailed in the Compliance Agreement.

 We additionally check all potential client applicants against international sanctions lists.
 This verification is completed before we accept the one-time non-refundable processing fee for the compliance procedure.